Video Game: Donkey Kong Jungle Beat

 - Hailfire Peaks:

 - Harmless Electrocution: The ninja monkeys on storm hill who jump into the air and raise their swords in the middle of a thunderstorm still have to be finished off by Donkey Kong after they are shocked.
 Donkey himself can still be finished by electrical hazards, but is unlikely he will be in the Gamecube version.
+Both monkey and Donkey have their electrical resistance severely reduced in the Wii version.

 - Huge Rider, Tiny Mount: DK and the Helibirds, although the birds do tire out.